makinacorpus/php-calista/README.md

 ### From input to datasource

- *  The **datasource** fetches data and provide metadata about the possible **filters**, **sort fields** and its own capabilities;
+ *  The **datasource** fetches data and provides metadata about the possible **filters**, **sort fields** and its own capabilities;

  *  The datasource needs a **query** to run, the query is a sanitized, processed representation of the incomming **request**;

- *  Query sanitization is done using developer configuration, carried by the **input definition**.
+ *  Query sanitization is done using user configuration, carried by the **input definition**.

 Example that would display a custom template with datasource results: